 The clinical curricula consist of clinic, hospital, and office-based training.
 All clinical faculty are approved by ACOM based on interest and dedication to teaching, as well as a credentialing process including evaluation of the Curriculum Vitae (CV), recommendation by appropriate Medical Education Director, board certification or board eligibility, and medical license verifications.
-The pre-clinical and clinical curriculum reflects the mission of the college through planning and evaluation by the Curriculum Committee and the input and review of the Dean's Cabinet.
+The pre-clinical and clinical curriculum reflects the mission of the college through planning and evaluation by the Course and Clerkship Directors, the Curriculum Committee, and the input and review of the Dean's Cabinet.

-Entry into any OMS-III level course requires the successful completion of all OMS-II level courses and COMLEX-USA Level 1.
-The core experience within the site will consist of the following REQUIRED clerkship rotations: one month of Behavioral Medicine, two months of Internal Medicine, one month of General Surgery, one month of Obstetrics/Gynecology, one month of Pediatrics, one month of Family Medicine, and one month in the ACOM Rural Health Clinic.
-One third year clerkship rotation must be imbedded within a residency program.
-A minimum of one required third-year clinical clerkship must be completed under the supervision of an osteopathic physician and more than one of the required third year clinical clerkship experiences must include an inpatient component.
+Entry into any OMS-III level course requires the successful completion of all OMS-II level courses and the COMLEX-USA Level 1 exam.
+The core experience within the in-network core sites will consist of the following REQUIRED clerkship rotations: one month of Psychiatry, two months of Internal Medicine, one month of General Surgery, one month of Obstetrics/Gynecology, one month of Pediatrics, one month of Family Medicine, and one month in the ACOM Rural Health Clinic.
+One of the Internal Medicine core clerkship rotations must be completed as an inpatient experience, in addition to combined inpatient and outpatient experiences in other core clerkship rotations.
+Additionally, one third-year core clerkship rotation must be imbedded within a residency program, and a minimum of one core clerkship rotation must be completed under the supervision of an osteopathic physician.
 The remainder of the year is designated for electives.
-During the first ten rotation periods, embedded in the required core and elective clerkship rotations, students will participate in Pathway to Residency didactic activities.
+During rotation periods two through eleven, embedded in the required core and elective clerkship rotations, students will participate in Pathway to Residency didactic activities.
 The Core Site Coordinator will contact the student before core clerkship rotations begin regarding student expectations, housing, orientation activities, and other pertinent information.
-Students must complete core clerkship rotations in Periods 1 and 2 of their OMS-III year.
-Students are encouraged, but not required, to complete most of their core clerkship rotations during the Fall Term of their OMS-III year.
+Students are encouraged, but not required, to complete most of their core clerkship rotations early in their OMS-III year.

 The OMS-IV curriculum is intended to build on the foundational experience provided in the third year.
-The only required clerkship rotations are Emergency Medicine and Hospice & Palliative Care (which can be completed during third or fourth year).
-Fourth year experiences are in settings where more demands for independence can be expected of the senior medical student.
+The required clerkship rotations of Emergency Medicine and Hospice & Palliative Care may be completed during third or fourth year.
+Fourth-year experiences are in settings where more demands for independence can be expected of the senior medical student.
 Electives will allow students to travel to locations other than their core site for clerkship rotations in their chosen specialty in preparation for application to residency programs.